A Real-World Guide to Mastering Advanced Grammar Concepts (With Examples)

 • The team practices every day after school.

-• The books on the shelf looks old and worn.
+• The books on the shelf look old and worn.

 • My family members enjoy spending time together.